viraxslot/playwright-seed/README.md

 ### Page objects

 Please see [login page](./src/page-objects/login/login.page.ts) for page object example.
 This page contains examples how to initialize ui element and ui widget.
 The main concept of widgets: to split all page elements to logical blocks for better understanding and maintenance.
+It's like a page object inside the other page object :)
 It's better to use ui widgets for pages with multiple ui elements, if you have up to 5 elements on the page please use [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.

 ### API Controller